-Village plans remebrance parade to mark Armistice centenary
+Village plans remembrance parade to mark Armistice centenary

 A remembrance parade will mark the centenary of the Armistice in Ixworth, near Bury St Edmunds, on Sunday, November 11.